merenlab/anvio.org/_includes/resources/resources.md

 ---

-Find below each resource tagged with<code class="tags" id="{{ page.tag | replace: " ", "_" }}"><b>{{ page.tag }}</b></code>.
+Find below each resource tagged with {% include resources/tag.html name=page.tag %}.
 You can also [go back](/learn) to see all resources.

 ---
 {% else %}

 Resources below cover a wide range of topics from most basic concepts to most advanced ones to help and inspire any scientist who studies microbial life through 'omics.

-You can click on individual tags to go topic-specific pages.
+You can click on individual tags visit topic-specific pages, such as {% include resources/tag.html name='metagenomics' %}, to find learning material and exercises on metagenomic read recruitment, genome-resolved metagenomics, genome binning, and refinement, or {% include resources/tag.html name='pangenomics' %} to gain theoretical insights into pangenomics and find tutorials and exercises on how to generate pangenomes and studying them, or {% include resources/tag.html name='hands-on' %} to find all resources that will get your hands dirty with data.

 {:.notice}
 Are you aware of a resource somewhere that should be listed here?
 Please let us know on {% include _discord_invitation_button.html %} or send us a pull request on GitHub by editing the appropriate YAML file [here](https://github.com/merenlab/anvio.org/blob/main/_data/resources/).